hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 Yes, HTML counts too; yes, so does Yaml; yes, even CSS; yes to all of them.
 Not only do I think all of these count as real programming languages, I think they're all equally valid and legitimate.

-I'm going to go ahead and pause here for a moment so that y'all can get a new cup of coffee, clean up your keyboard, yell at the clouds, touch grass, or otherwise center yourself.
+I'm going to go ahead and pause here for a moment so that y'all can get a new cup of coffee, clean up your keyboard, yell at the clouds, touch grass, or otherwise centre yourself.
 I'll wait.

 Ready?